-Based upon all of the foregoing concerns, the Public Staff witnesses testified that the Public Staff believes that the Commission should limit its approval of Duke's decision to incur additional project development costs to a lower dollar amount and a shorter time period than requested in Duke's application.
-Specifically, the Public Staff recommended that the time period be limited to January 1, 2011, through June 30, 2012, and correspondingly the dollar amount be limited to a maximum of the North Carolina allocable share of \$120 million, including any AFUDC accrued during the approved 2011/2012 time frame on the costs incurred both before, and on or after, January 1, 2011.
+Based upon all of the foregoing concerns, the Public Staff witnesses testified that the Commission should limit its approval of Duke's decision to incur additional project development costs to a lower dollar amount and a shorter time period than requested in Duke's application.
+Specifically, the Public Staff recommended that the time period be limited to January 1, 2011, through June 30, 2012, and correspondingly the dollar amount be limited to a maximum of the North Carolina allocable share of \$120 million, including any AFUDC accrued during the approved 2011/2012 time frame on the costs incurred both before and on or after January 1, 2011.
 The witnesses pointed out that this recommended amount is slightly greater than the amount the Company estimates it will spend during the 18-month period in question.
-(T. Vol. 2, pp. 149-150)

-Witnesses Maness and Ellis indicated that the Public Staff believes these limitations are reasonable, given the current uncertainty with respect to potential carbon legislation, the need for Duke to conduct a comprehensive reserve margin study, the potential for further delay in the need for nuclear generation, the high costs associated with nuclear construction, and the need for in-depth exploration of sharing the costs and risks of nuclear construction, whether with respect to the SC&E/Santee Cooper Summer plant or otherwise.
+Witnesses Maness and Ellis indicated that these limitations are reasonable, given the current uncertainty with respect to potential carbon legislation, the need for Duke to conduct a comprehensive reserve margin study, the potential for further delay in the need for nuclear generation, the high costs associated with nuclear construction, and the need for in-depth exploration of sharing the costs and risks of nuclear construction, whether with respect to the SCE&G/Santee Cooper V.C.
+Summer Station or otherwise.
 These limitations also will provide the Commission the opportunity to receive additional information as a result of the 2011 IRP proceeding, and another opportunity to consider these issues before approving the decision to incur additional project development costs.
-(T. Vol. 2, p.
-150)

-With respect to the \$36 million Duke incurred during 2010, witnesses Maness and Ellis stated that the Public Staff did not contest Duke's general decision to continue to incur additional project development costs, but believed that the Commission should not include in its approval a specific amount of dollars that have already been spent.
+With respect to the \$36 million Duke incurred during 2010, witnesses Maness and Ellis stated that the Public Staff did not contest Duke's general decision to continue to incur additional project development costs, but that the Commission should not include in its approval a specific amount of dollars that Duke already has spent.
 It is more appropriate for the Commission to impose a not-to-exceed cap for prospective expenditures, as it did in the previous orders in this docket.
-(T. Vol. 2, pp. 150-151)

-In addition to the foregoing, witnesses Maness and Ellis stated that the Public Staff believes that any Commission Order approving Duke's decision to incur additional project development costs related to the Lee Station should again state that the Order does not constitute approval to spend any specific amount, nor to engage in any specific activities.
+In addition to the foregoing, witnesses Maness and Ellis stated that any Commission Order approving Duke's decision to incur additional project development costs related to the Lee Station should again state that the Order does not constitute approval to spend any specific amount, nor to engage in any specific activities.
 It also should state that it does not constitute a finding that additional base load capacity is needed within the relevant time frame nor a finding that the Lee Station should be built.
-(T. Vol. 2, p.
-151) They further testified that any Commission Order approving Duke's decision to incur additional project development costs related to the Lee Station should again state that, although it is appropriate for Duke to continue to accrue AFUDC on the Lee Station project development costs, such AFUDC accrual is provisional, subject to future determinations by the Commission as to the reasonableness and prudence of all project development costs associated with the Lee Station, including AFUDC.
+They further testified that any Commission Order approving Duke's decision to incur additional project development costs related to the Lee Station should again state that, although it is appropriate for Duke to continue to accrue AFUDC on the Lee Station project development costs, such AFUDC accrual is provisional, subject to future determinations by the Commission as to the reasonableness and prudence of all project development costs associated with the Lee Station, including AFUDC.
 Also, they recommended that the appropriateness of the accounting treatment employed by the Company relative to such AFUDC be subject to future Commission determination.
-(T. Vol. 2, p.
-151)